 Next, it’s important to recognize that language keeps changing and shifting.
 For example, right now there are a lot of discussions around the ways that words can exclude people or are based on harmful traditions, practices, or sayings.
 If we elected to provide translations on our website, we would need to constantly be assessing the language that we used in light of these ongoing learnings.
 Falling to provide thoughtful and sensitive content in the target language is an important consideration.
 As we explored the idea of translating our content, we realized that there was a greater risk of creating unintentional harm out of our own ignorance than we were okay with.
 Ultimately, we decided that not offering translations of our site and resources would be the better course of action to manage user expectations.

-“How will you get in touch with me?” – We’ve explored alternative methods of connecting with applicants including through text and phone calls.
-Based on feedback, we wanted to be mindful that you may have limited access to email or may prefer alternate methods of communication.
-However, after testing out phone calls, text messages, and email over the years, we found that phone calls and text were significantly more time-consuming for our volunteers and even less likely to yield a response.
-Therefore, we will communicate with you exclusively by email.
+We’ve explored several different methods of communicating with applicants, including through text and phone calls.
+Based on their feedback and our own tests, we found that phone calls and text were significantly more time-consuming for our volunteers and even less likely to yield a response.
+Additionally, some applicants were concerned about security and whether or not the phone calls and texts we were sending were legitimate, given the rise of phishing and phone scams.
+Therefore, we will communicate with you by email.

 Our commitment to improvement

-We take our role in serving the community very seriously.
-With every single cycle of every single program, we keep a running log of ideas to implement for the future in order to do better.
-We also work to incorporate these learnings across programs.
-And, of course, feedback from the community is a large part of how we come up with ideas to make our programs better.
-We invite you to take a brief survey and share your thoughts.
+We take our role in serving the community very seriously: with each cycle of every program, we learn new takeaways and refine for the future.
+Feedback from the community plays a large part in how we make our services better for the future.
+We invite you to take a brief survey to share your thoughts.